 According to The Sixth and Seventh Books of Moses, Mephistophiles can impart guidance regarding any art or skill and grants excellent familiars.
 In addition to this, he brings forth treasure from the earth, and he is said to appear as a male youth.

 According to The Black Raven, Mephistophilis is the master of various arts and rules over luck or fortune.
 He can be called upon to cause instantaneous learning, but the grimoire specifies that Mephistophilis must be summoned four times (?).
 Mesphito takes on something of a tutelary role in this grimoire, comparable in nature to the role which Lucifuge plays.
 The legions which follow Mephistophilis bring about infamously quick results.

-In Praxis Magia Faustiana, Mephistophiles’s name is rendered as Mephistophiel in order to fit the orthodox name structure of a fallen angel.
+In Praxis Magia Faustiana, Mephistophiles’s name is rendered as Mephistophiel.
 Herein Mesphito is attributed to Jupiter and is said to appear either as an igneous bear or a bald man in a black cape.